DoriDoro/OC_lettings/docs/source/index.rst

-Welcome to OC Lettings documentation!
+Welcome to Orange Country Lettings documentation!
 ===================================

-**OC Lettings** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Orange County Lettings** is a pioneering startup within the property rental sector, currently embarking on an expansion journey across the United States.
+This venture is part of a broader trend in the real estate industry, where startups are leveraging technology and innovative business models to disrupt traditional property management practices.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to install :ref:`installation` the project.

 .. note::